hiero-ledger/hiero-sdk-python/CONTRIBUTING.md

 10. **Check Hugo Preview**: preview your pull request is as expected using the Hugo preview link that shows up as a check in your pull reuqest.
 Ensure all tests pass.
 11. **Wait for Reviews**: the Hiero website community will review your new blog post and publish it once approved.

-## Code Contributions

-Code contributions are handled using [Pull Requests](../../pulls).
-Please ensure:

-1. You fork this repository
-2. You have an [Issue](../../issues) for any bug or feature you’re working on (to avoid duplicating effort).
-3. **All new code has tests** to prove it works as intended or fixes the issue.
-4. Follow our [Branching](#branching) and [Committing](#committing) guidelines.

----

-## Branching

-We follow a trunk-based development approach.
-Typical branches:
-- `feature/...` for new features
-- `fix/...` for bug fixes

-The `main` branch should always be stable and production-ready.

-## Committing

-We use commit types like:
-- `feat`, `fix`, `docs`, `chore`, `test`, `refactor`, `style`

-Individual commit messages within PRs can be more descriptive and do not necessarily need the prefix, as long as they are clear and meaningful.

-## Merging

-- We recommend **squash and merge** to keep the commit history tidy.
-- Commits should be signed and verified if possible (e.g. `git commit -s -S -m "message"`).
-- Pull request titles should begin with types as appropriate (e.g. `feat: add some feature`).

-All Pull Requests must be approved by at least one member of the SDK team before merging.

----

 ## Getting in Contact